The Washington Center's Three-Part Program: More Than Just an Internship!

 - Credit is awarded based on an evaluation performed by The Washington Center staff, the internship site supervisor, TWC faculty, UNH campus liaison, and UNH faculty sponsor.

-- Fall or spring semester provide a total of 16 credits (12 for the internship/seminar, 4 for the evening class).
-Summer session, which is just 10 weeks long, is 12 credits (8 for the internship/seminar and 4 for the evening class).
+- Fall or spring semester provide a total of 16 credits (8 for the internship, 4 for LEAD seminar, 4 for the evening class).
+Summer session, which is just 10 weeks long, is 12 credits (4 for the internship, 4 for LEAD seminar, 4 for the evening class).
 For a great comparison of summer to the academic year experience, visit this page.

 - Students pay their usual UNH tuition and fees (a few fees are dropped)